DirSync with Single Sign-On

 Applies To: Azure, Office 365, Power BI, Windows Intune

-Single sign-on, also called identity federation, is a hybrid-based directory integration scenario of Azure Active Directory that you can implement when you want to simplify your user’s ability to seamlessly access cloud services, such as Office 365 or Windows Intune, with their existing Active Directory corporate credentials.
+Single sign-on, also called identity federation, is a hybrid-based directory integration scenario of Azure Active Directory that you can implement when you want to simplify your user’s ability to seamlessly access cloud services, such as Office 365 or Microsoft Intune, with their existing Active Directory corporate credentials.
 Without single sign-on, your users would need to maintain separate user names and passwords for your online and on-premises accounts.
-This scenario requires both an existing implementation of the Directory Sync Scenario and a security token service (STS) infrastructure.

 An STS enables identity federation, extending the notion of centralized authentication, authorization, and SSO to Web applications and services located virtually anywhere, including perimeter networks, partner networks, and the cloud.
 When you configure an STS to provide single sign-on access with a Microsoft cloud service, you will be creating a federated trust between your on-premises STS and the federated domain you’ve specified in your Azure AD tenant.

 Azure AD supports single sign-on scenarios that use either of the following security token services: